TZCurtain/TZCurtain.github.io/source/_posts/使用AppleScript获取网易云正在播放的曲目.md

       set neteaseRunning to is_running("NeteaseMusic")
       tell application "System Events"
       if neteaseRunning then
+      try
-      get title of UI element 4 of group 9 of UI element 1 of scroll area 1 of group 1 of group 1 of window "NeteaseMusic" of process "NeteaseMusic" end if
+      get title of UI element 4 of group 9 of UI element 1 of scroll area 1 of group 1 of group 1 of window "NeteaseMusic" of process "NeteaseMusic" end try
+      end if
       end tell'`
     if [[ -n $song ]]; then